gicentre/elm-vegalite/docs/changeNotes.md

 - Top-level expression functions for interactive parameterisation: `paSizeExpr` (padding size), `paEdgesExpr` (padding on a per-edge basis), `backgroundExpr` (background colour) (VL4.16).

-- `datumExpr` / `dataExprs` for creating a datum value or list of data values from an expression (VL4.16).
+- `datumExpr` / `dataExpr` for creating a datum value or list of data values from an expression (VL4.16).

 - `axTranslate` / `axcoTranslate` for axis translation.